MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-security-management.md

   - Data stored in Azure Storage accounts can be encrypted by using Microsoft-generated AES keys that are FIPS 140-2 compliant, or you can use your own keys.
   - Azure Storage encryption is enabled for all new and existing storage accounts, and it can't be disabled.

-### Encryption for platform as a service (PaaS)
+### Encryption for platform as a service

-Unlike IaaS, in which you manage your own VMs and infrastructure, in a PaaS model platform and infrastructure is managed by the provider.
+Unlike IaaS, in which you manage your own VMs and infrastructure, in a platform as a service (PaaS) model platform and infrastructure is managed by the provider.
 You can focus on core application logic and capabilities.
 With so many different types of PaaS services, each service is evaluated individually for security purposes.
 As an example, let's see how you might enable encryption for Azure SQL Database.

 - **Always Encrypted:** Use the Always Encrypted Wizard in SQL Server Management Studio to protect data at rest.
   - You create an Always Encrypted key to encrypt individual column data.